-- 9.10.1 Review and evaluation of existing system of operation and distribution in the command and/or in some adjoining project, if any. - Proposals for Participatory Irrigation Management including formation of 9.10.2 Water Users Association. - 9.10.3 Scope of introduction of modern technology like sprinklers, drip irrigation etc. (generally for lift schemes).
-A security of the Seconds because in - 9.10.4 Existing practice of Dept. of Agriculture for popularising micro irrigation - 9.10.5 Facilities for Training the Operation and Maintenance personnel at different levels of management & farmers - adequacy of existing facilities & proposals for augmentation, if any be given. - 9.10.6 Existing extension activity & proposals for its improvement be described. - Agricultural support services 9.11 TOWN THE TANK OF THE PARTY OF T - Existing - Proposed report of this Working Group.
+9.10.1 Review and evaluation of existing system of operation and distribution in the command and/or in some adjoining project, if any.

+- 9.10.2 Proposals for Participatory Irrigation Management including formation of Water Users Association. - 9.10.3 Scope of introduction of modern technology like sprinklers, drip irrigation etc. (generally for lift schemes).

+(Charles and the second of the

+- 9.10.4 Existing practice of Dept. of Agriculture for popularising micro irrigation - 9.10.5 Facilities for Training the Operation and Maintenance personnel at different levels of management & farmers adequacy of existing facilities & proposals for augmentation, if any be given. - 9.10.6 Existing extension activity & proposals for its improvement be described. - 9.11 Agricultural support services - Existing - Proposed report of this Working Group.
 This Chapter shall discuss briefly the following items covered in the detailed volume.